Xenon-O/Chrome-XO/README.md

 # Chrome-XO
-Chrome browser with: no ads, AMOLED, extentions, access to Chrome web store, Icon cutomization, and additional settings
+Chrome browser with: no ads,AMOLED,extentions, access to Chrome web store,icon cutomization,additional settings,and more